Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates

 In the case where the differential $J$ operator of order one, the $B_{\partial}$ operator is a linear operator over the trace of the effort variables..
-Here, since the differential $J$ is of order two, $B_{\partial}$ contains the normal and tangential derivatives at the boundary and so more regularity is required for the boundary variables. \begin{remark} This fact was already stated for 1-D systems in \cite{LeGorrec2005}; here it is the extension to the 2-D system with second order differential operator $J$. \end{remark} This operator reads
+Here, since the differential $J$ is of order two, $B_{\partial}$ contains the normal and tangential derivatives at the boundary and so more regularity is required for the boundary variables. \begin{remark} This fact was already stated for 1-D systems in \cite{LeGorrec2005}; here it is the extension to 2-D system with a second-order differential operator $J$. \end{remark} This operator reads: